amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. math::
     \frac{T^{k+1}}{(T+F)^k}

 where :math:`k` is a free parameter that allows you to determine the degree to which the false positive rate is sensitive to the absolute number of true corrections versus the proportion of errors identified that are true positives.
-If instead we used the raw, scaled false positive rate :math:`\frac{T^{k}}{(T+F)^k}`, *k* becomes a temperature paramter that merely adjusts the implicit scale penalising false negatives in terms of how far it makes the value from 1.0 (or 100%).
+If instead we used the raw, scaled false positive rate :math:`\frac{T^{k}}{(T+F)^k}`, *k* becomes a temperature parameter that merely adjusts the implicit scale penalising false negatives in terms of how far it makes the value from 1.0 (or 100%).

 This score does not take into account false negatives or true negatives, and the reason it does not is worth mentioning as it illustrates one of the core problems with prose linting.